minhha-online/top_uk_youtubers_2024/README.md

 ## Pseudocode

-- What's the general approach in creating this solution from start to finish?
+- The general approach in creating this solution from start to finish:

 1. Get the data
 2. Explore the data in Excel